codeurjc-students/2019-ServerlessVsSpring/sections/REST-AWS-Spring/README.md

 ### Functionality

 About the functionality there are no differences, both, Spring and lambda, receive a request and execute a code that elaborates the response.
 If we focus on the number of requests that can be processed, the winner is undoubtedly AWS Lambda, as it scales according to the number of requests to respond.
 In Spring, an autoescalated system is not contemplated, an architecture that responds according to the number of requests must be designed, for the other hand, with lambda, that architecture is implicit.
+Keep in mind that lambdas are stateless functions, each time they are executed through events, a new environment is created.
+In spring, the functions have state.

 ### Implementation